RyogaMasaki/megadev/README.md

-# MegaDev
+# MEGADEV
+*HIGH GRADE MULTIPURPOSE USE*

-A very minimal Sega Megadrive development framework.
+A lightweight Sega Mega Drive and Mega CD development framework.
 Useful as boilerplate for a new project.

 ## DISCLAIMER - DO NOT USE THIS FOR SERIOUS PROJECTS
 This project is still heavily work in progress.
 I would not recommend using it for any serious projects yet.

 ## Toolchain
 The code is written for use with GNU development tools built with the m68k-elf target.
 At a minimum, you will need binutils for the assembler and linker.
 Optionally, you can install gcc for programming in C and gdb for debugging.